Eru078/booklet-page-calculator/README.md

 # booklet-page-calculator

+Print 8 pages on 1 sheet of paper, 4 pages per side.
+Then you can cut and fold it into a booklet.

 This repository is a fork of the original project by georgjaehnig to include the option for 4 pages per sheet.